 Recently I said good bye to microwave popcorn bags and welcomed stovetop organic popcorn into my life.
 It might be no news to you but I’m from Ukraine and we had no popcorn, pumpkin pie or brussels sprouts.
 My grandma raised us on chicken noodle soup and white bread with butter and sugar was for a treat.

-For me, caramel popcorn means Holidays are here and it would make a perfect Christmas gift.
+For me, healthy caramel popcorn means Holidays are here and it would make a perfect Christmas gift.
 Get one of those aluminum round tins from the Dollar store, line with pretty gift tissue and you got it.
 I have never heard anyone complaining about tasty and healthy edible gift.

 This caramel sauce is made of canned coconut milk and agave syrup vs the usual heavy cream and processed sugar.
 I experimented with regular and light versions of milk, and full fat version seems to produce darker caramel colour.
 Other than that, no difference.
 So, I went with light coconut milk.

 The sauce should look like this “before”(left) and “after”(right).
 It is watery in the beginning and will thicken and become dark as it cooks.
 You can substitute agave nectar with honey or any raw sugar diluted with water.
 Personally, I think it’s healthier with honey or agave.

 I never knew you could make vegan caramel sauce and just followed this recipe.
 Make sure to drizzle the caramel while it’s hot.

 - 1/2 cup organic corn kernels

 - 1 tsp pure vanilla extract

 - Preheat medium pot (I used copper bottom stainless steel pot) on medium-high heat.
 Add coconut oil along with 2 corn kernels and close the lid.
 Once you hear kernels popping, it means the oil is hot enough to add the corn.